-SA2.01 Students can explain functional significance of symmetry (or asymmetry) in a given rendered molecule.
+SA2.01 Students can explain the functional significance of rotational axes of symmetry (or asymmetry) in a given rendered molecule.
 (Novice, Amateur, Expert)

 SF1.02 Students recognize that the size and shape of the ligand must match the size and shape of the binding site.
 (Novice, Amateur)

-SF1.03 Students recognize that the polarity of a surface complements that of the ligand or substrate.
+SF1.03 Students recognize that the polarity or electrostatic potential of a surface complements that of the ligand or substrate.
 (Novice, Amateur)

 SF1.04 Students recognize that the hydrophobicity of a surface complements that of the ligand or substrate.
 (Novice)

 SF1.06 Students can use docking software to predict how the surface properties of a macromolecule guides and allows the binding of a ligand or substrate.
 (Amateur)